-SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures Unknown ?
+SA Objective Proposed Policy No policy HRA implications Mitigation and enhancement measures 1.
+To provide a sustainable supply of housing including an appropriate mix of types and tenures to reflect demand and need.
+Unknown ?
 The policy option is not likely to have an effect on housing, though the degree to which solar photo-voltaic panels are incorporated in to residential developments may have a positive contribution.
 Neutral.
 0 A no policy option would not alter the status quo.
 N/A - 2. to 6 N/A N/A N/A N/A